 Romp at the renovated Schmul Park.
 Photo courtesy of NYC Parks

-16. Speaking of Freshkills Park, once it's completed (many decades from now) it will be almost three times as big as Central Park!
-You can check out the progress by going on a FREE tour of the site.
+20. Speaking of Freshkills Park, once it's completed (projected to be 2036) it will be almost three times as big as Central Park!
+Some sections are now open and you can check out the progress by going on a FREE tour of the site.

 Learn to skate at the indoor 5050.
 Photo courtesy of the skatepark

-42. Play mini golf, try the batting cages or hit the go-kart race track at Staten Island FunPark, which got a complete overhaul in summer 2017.
+44. Play mini golf, try the batting cages or hit the go-kart race track at Staten Island FunPark, which got a complete overhaul in 2017.

-43. Or, if it's rainy or cold, head to one of Staten Island's many inside romping spots with drop-in hours like indoor playground Chelsea Playground and indoor gyms Kids 'N Shape and Kidz Rock.
+45. Head to one of Staten Island's many other inside romping spots with drop-in hours like indoor playground Chelsea Playground and indoor gyms Kids 'N Shape and Kidz Rock.

 The dragons of the St. George Day Festival.
 Photo courtesy of the festival

-50. Snap pics of Lady Liberty while riding the FREE Staten Island Ferry, the best and least expensive way to get to the isle.
+51. Snap pics of Lady Liberty while riding the FREE Staten Island Ferry, still the best and least expensive way to get to the isle.